awesto/django-shop/docs/howto/product-variations.rst

 - The variation definition is part of the product model.
 - Any kind of information can be stored together with the product.
 - Identical variations are always serialized to the same string, so identical product variations will sum up in CartItem, whereas different variations of the same product create individual CartItem entries.
 - A customer may readd an already shipped item from the list of orders to the cart.
 - The product model must not deal with problems, such as adding variation details to the CartItem, OrderItem or an external WishItem.

-When using the django-shop-wishlists, the built-in variations are a required feature.
+When using the django-shop-wishlists, built-in variations are a required feature.

 Installation